of self discovery, transformation and healing

 It all started after i woke up…

 i woke up at 1am in the middle of the interstate to chilling wind on my skin, clouds of gray smoke rising and the smells of burning rubber and gasoline sharp in my nostrils.
-Moments before, a bush that grazed my windshield jolted my heavy eyelids open for me to witness the dizzying spin across four lanes, a tight, uncontrollable steering wheel, and within a blink- crashing metal and shattered glass against the concrete divide on highway 280. i fell asleep at the wheel while driving home from San Francisco to San Jose after a long and supposedly successful day…
+Moments before, a bush that grazed my windshield jolted my heavy eyelids open for me to witness the dizzying spin across four lanes, a tight, uncontrollable steering wheel, and then within a blink, crashing metal and shattered glass. i fell asleep at the wheel and crashed into the center divide while driving home from San Francisco to San Jose after a long and supposedly successful day…

 Twenty eight hours prior, my morning began with a sunrise hot yoga class.
 Feeling rather accomplished by 8am, i went to my corporate job as a manager of a high-functioning team.
-After work, i drove the hour-long stretch from the south bay to the SOMA district for a celebration i co-organized for my part-time job. i received a promotion at this party, and accepted it in gold heels that hurt my feet and with a smile that was supported more by the two Moscow Mules drank prior. i was living the dream on paper, earning a six-figure salary, collecting stock options, saving for retirement, exploring the urban scene, and getting promoted all toward dreams that were not mine.
+After work, i drove the hour-long stretch from the south bay to the SOMA district for a celebration i co-organized for my part-time job. i received a promotion at this party, and accepted it in gold heels that hurt my feet and with a smile that was supported more by the two Moscow Mules drank prior. i was living the dream on paper, earning a six-figure salary, collecting stock options, saving for retirement, exploring the urban scene, and getting promoted.

 The police officer that found me came by to peer apprehensively into my car through the wreckage, his flashlight burning into my squinting eyes.
 He told me that the ambulance was on its way and asked if i had been drinking.
 “Yes… earlier,” i confessed before he went back to his patrol car that felt miles away from me.
 In that moment, i worried that he moved so far away in case my car exploded; my fear of dying there wrapped in flames on that freeway crept in as i sobbed and waited...